coin-or/coin-or.github.io/pages/developer/developer_introduction.md

 Alps        https://github.com/coin-or/CHiPPS-ALPS stable/1.5
 SYMPHONY    https://projects.coin-or.org/svn/SYMPHONY/stable/5.6/SYMPHONY
 ```
-For now, there may be a mix of URLs for Github and SVN, but this will eventually be
+For now, there may be a mix of URLs for GitHub and SVN, but this will eventually be
-only Github URLs.
+only GitHub URLs.

 ### Root directories